 I just have one question: WHO DIED AND MADE PIE THE QUEEN OF THANKSGIVING DESSERTS?
 Ok, sure, pumpkin and apple and pecans all taste delightful, particularly when baked in a perfect, buttery pie crust, but it’s almost as if we’ve forgotten all other desserts in November.
 What about the cakes and cookies?
 What about the ICE CREAM, people?
-If you, like me, are in favor of enjoying more frozen treats like this no-churn cinnamon maple swirl ice cream, just sit tight, because today, we’re about to get all up in this goodness.
+If you’re in favor of enjoying more frozen treats like this no-churn cinnamon maple swirl ice cream, just sit tight; today, we’re about to get all up in this goodness.

 Since entering adulthood, I’ve become accustomed to asking a number of questions like, “What can I bring?”
 This time of year, when parties and social gatherings reign supreme, there are few sentences as scary to utter .
 Like, what if I get stuck bringing the dish no one likes?
 What if I’m asked to make something I’m not comfortable with?
 Or worse- what if the host leaves my question open-ended, and I’m forced to just GUESS what to bring?!?

 This ice cream starts with a simple no-churn vanilla bean base.
 Sweetened condensed milk, heavy whipping cream, and just a hint of vanilla bean paste come together to create a cloud-like fluffy mixture.
-The swirl here, though, is the star: maple syrup, brown sugar, and loads of cinnamon are cooked together with a little water and butter to create a spiced and sweetened sauce that gets swirled into the fluffy cream.
-After a brief freeze, this no-churn cinnamon maple swirl ice cream is ready to be scooped and dolloped onto everything from pumpkin pie to an apple crumble.
+The swirl here, though, is the star: maple syrup, brown sugar, and loads of cinnamoncome together with a little water and butter to create a spiced and sweetened sauce that swirls into the fluffy cream.
+After a brief freeze, this no-churn cinnamon maple swirl ice cream is ready for anything from pumpkin pie to an apple crumble.
 Incidentally, I recently poured a reheated cup of my morning coffee over a scoop of this ice cream, and it was nothing short of heavenly- easily the best dessert I’ve had in a month.

-I declare we shall no longer be scared to offer up the question, “What Can I Bring,” because this no-churn cinnamon maple swirl ice cream is the perfect Thanksgiving menu item no one has even thought of.
+I declare we are no longer scared to offer up the question, “What Can I Bring”; this no-churn cinnamon maple swirl ice cream is the perfect Thanksgiving menu item no one has even thought of.
 Give it a try, pop it in the freezer, and consider your Thanksgiving contribution complete.
 You’re welcome!

 No-Churn Cinnamon Maple Swirl Ice Cream